-Medicare Part B is medical insurance that covers most medically necessary services like: doctor’s services, annual checkups, outpatient care, laboratory services, and other services that are not included in Part A’s coverage.
+Medicare Part B covers most medically necessary services such as doctor’s visits, annual checkups, outpatient care, laboratory services, and other services that Part A doesn’t cover.
 As of 2015, this program has an annual premium of $104.90 with a deductible of $147.00.
 Additionally, Seniors are automatically enrolled in Part B when they are eligible to claim social security.

 Medicare Part C

 Medicare Part C is known as Medicare Advantage.
 This program allows those eligible to buy government-subsidized health insurance policies through private companies, and can at times provide better coverage than Part A and B alone.
 To be eligible one must already be enrolled in Medicare Part A and Part B. The price of Medicare Advantage can vary from state to state, and coverage can vary from policy to policy.
-Before choosing a policy, it is important to know what one requires in their coverage to pick the policy best tailored to their needs.
+Before choosing a policy, it is important to know exactly what medical services you need coverage for.
 With this in mind, it is important to note that although a Medicare Advantage Plan may have different rules, as stated by Medicare, “your plan must give you at least the same coverage as Original Medicare.”

 Medicare Part D

 Medicare Part D, also known as the Medicare Drug Plan, is an optional program that helps cover the rising cost of prescription drugs to all those with Medicare.
 The Medicare Drug Plan is very helpful to those that take medications regularly as it helps cover the price, and it can also help provide greater access to necessary prescription drugs.
-This program can be used as an add on to one’s Medicare Plan at a monthly premium, or can be included in a Medicare Advantage plan.
+You can include Part D in a Medicare Advantage plan or add it onto your Original Medicare plan for a monthly premium.

 Due to the fact that coverage depends on federal and state laws, national decisions made by Medicare, and local coverage decisions from companies processing claims, it is important to check with your provider and consult with the Medicare website to find out if what you need is covered.
-That being said, there are certain general things that Medicare will cover.
-Medicare Part A covers the following: inpatient care in a hospital, skilled nursing facility care, hospice care, home health care, and inpatient care in a skilled nursing facility – but this does not include custodial or long-term care.
+However, keep in mind that there are certain general benefits that Medicare will cover.
+For example, Medicare Part A covers inpatient hospital care, skilled nursing facility care, hospice care, and home health care.
+But this does not include custodial or long-term care.

-Medicare Part B covers 2 types of services: medically necessary services or supplies that are needed for diagnosing or treating medical conditions, and healthcare to prevent illness or to detect illness early on.
+Medicare Part B covers 2 types of services: “medically necessary” services or supplies that help treat specific medical conditions and preventative healthcare.
 For example, Part B can cover things like yearly wellness examinations, clinical research, ambulance services, durable medical equipment (DME), limited outpatient prescription drugs, and inpatient and outpatient mental health services.
-As a part of Medicare Part B’s preventive services, screenings for the following are also covered:
+As well as preventative services, Medicare Part B covers screenings for the following:

 - Abdominal aortic aneurysm